If you live in the United States and play online poker I think you'll agree that it isn't easy, no matter what you read elsewhere.

 Foreign licenses in small territories are a convenient way for marketers to try to reassure you of a US poker site's safety.
 Don't fall for it.

-If you aren’t a resident of one of the 3 small-ish US states to legislate online poker (New Jersey, Delaware, or Nevada), which equates to about 97% of the country, you’re truly entering a free market.
+If you aren't a resident of one of the 3 small-ish US states to legislate online poker (New Jersey, Delaware, or Nevada), you're truly entering a free market.

-With no government oversight unregulated US poker sites are truly only influenced by you, the American consumers.
-It’s all based on reputation and, to a lesser degree, who advertises best.
+With no government oversight unregulated US poker sites are really only influenced by you, the American consumer.
+It's all based on reputation and, to a lesser degree, who advertises best.